 - Track the snacks - This is a good life hack if you’re a snacker who finds the thought of giving up snacks completely a bit overwhelming.
 Write down a food diary of what you eat over seven days, and have a look over just what you’re eating at the end of the week.

-- Make a shopping list - Your list will help you avoid certain tempting aisles where the snacks may be!
+- Make a shopping list - Your list will help you avoid certain virtual aisles where the snacks may be!

 - Put ‘em away - You might find that you snack less if you can’t see things to snack on.

 - Do something different - A lot of the time when we snack, we’re bored rather than hungry.
 When your cravings hit try and distract yourself.
 Why not take up a new hobby as a distraction.

 - Drink plenty tap water - Best part?
 It’s free.